 John 3: 16-18

-16 Indeed, God loved the world in this way: he gave his only son, that whoever believes in him should not die, but have an endless life.
-17 For God did not send his son into the world to condemn the world, but to let the world be liberated by him.
+16 Indeed, God loved the world in this way: he gave his only son, so that whoever believes in him should not die, but have an endless life.
+17 For God did not send his son into the world to condemn the world, but to let the world be liberated through him.
 18 He who believes in him is not condemned.
 But he who does not believe in him has condemned himself, for he has not put his trust in the person of the only son of God.

 Unfortunately, this tulip will never open.
 What is missing?